Strategy graphics

 • Continue to support and promote harm reduction and recovery-oriented resources (e.g., University of Calgary Recovery Community).

-Facilitate access to mental health and well-being services and supports that meet the varied needs of the UCalgary campus community.
+Improve awareness of and facilitate access to mental health and well-being services and supports that meet the varied needs of the UCalgary community.

-1. Increase awareness of existing resources available on campus and in the broader community.
+1. Increase awareness of existing resources available at UCalgary and in the broader community.

-2. Reduce the stigma related to mental illness.
+2. Reduce the stigma related to mental illnesses.

-3. Where appropriate and feasible, facilitate the expansion of existing resources and/or development of new resources with campus and broader community partners.
+3. Where appropriate and feasible, facilitate the expansion of existing resources and/or development of new resources with UCalgary and broader community partners.

 • Continue the promotion of campus and broader community resources and services in collaboration with Student Wellness Services, Staff Wellness and other campus partners.